Ready to gain real, practical skills that will immediately help you communicate better in the office, in grad school, or with friends?

 What kinds of situations will this course help me with?

 This course will help you navigate conversations in personal, professional, and academic environments.
-You'll be able to navigate casual conversations as well as small talk in the workplace.
+We'll cover casual conversations as well as small talk in the workplace.
 You'll learn how to handle challenging situations like being interrupted, wanting to interject, or dealing with uncomfortable questions.
 You'll understand how to ask for and give feedback, phrase your opinions politely, and show active listening when interacting with native speakers (much more important than most people realize).
 For this reason, many of these skills are particularly helpful in business meetings and discussions.

-Yes you will!
+Yes, we will!
+We talk about the right intonation patterns to use when using these conversation skills.
 One thing that makes this course unique is that you learn not just what to say, but how to say it, and why it matters.
 Learning to ask questions and interact in conversations with the right intonation is key to fitting in with native speakers.
 Intonation and its relationship to conversation skills is discussed throughout this course.